 Breast reduction is a major operation and as with any surgery, there are always associated risks including bleeding, infection, Numbness oft he breast.

 Effectively, some women may experience a permanent loss of feeling in their nipples.
 Necrosis oft he nipple where the areola and the nipple may lose their blood supply and the tissue will die.

 Patients may also feel dissatisfy with their cosmetic out come as they may feel that the breast are still too big or that they have been reduced too much.
 In that sense, during the consultation Dr Mounir would explain to you that it is impossible to guarantee the final cup size.
 He will also stress to you that the procedure does leave noticeable and permanent scars.
 If you were smoker, he would advise you to stop smoking to reduce the risk of infection and wound healing delay.
 Effectively, Poor healing and wider scars are more common in smokers.

-Techniques for breast reduction vary, but the most common procedure involves an anchor-shaped incision that circles the areola, extends downward, and follows the natural curve of the crease beneath the breast.
+Techniques for breast reduction vary, but the most common used technique is the one involving an anchor-shaped incision that circles the areola, extends downward, and follows the natural curve of the crease beneath the breast.
 Dr Mounir removes excess glandular tissue, fat, and skin, and moves the nipple and areola into their new position.
-He will then brings the skin from both sides of the breast down and around the areola, shaping the new contour of the breast.
+He will then brings the skin from both sides of the breast down and around the areola, shaping the new contour of the breast (please see video).
 Breast reduction does not get rid of the excess fat from the armpit area.
 Dr Mounir may discuss with you the option of liposuction to treat this problem.